samueljamesbell/sequence-labeler/README.md

 [**Semi-supervised Multitask Learning for Sequence Labeling**](https://arxiv.org/abs/1704.07156)
 Marek Rei
 *In Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics (ACL-2017)*

+The model is extended to make use of contextual embeddings (ELMo, BERT and Flair embeddings) here:

+**Context is Key: Grammatical Error Detection with Contextual Word Representations**
+Samuel Bell, Helen Yannakoudakis and Marek Rei
+*In Press*

 The CRF implementation is based on: